 I like to use my mops with a spray bottle of water, white vinegar and a citrus essential oil.
 See my tutorial on how to make a natural floor cleaner.
 This keeps my laminate and vinyl flooring looking clean and dust free!

-Once the mop cover is dirty, just throw it in the wash with your regular wash and tumble or air dry.
+Once the mop cover is dirty, just throw the item in the wash with your regular wash and tumble or air dry.

 Finally, once the mop cover has become too worn or dirty to use, cut up and compost everything but the velcro strips!

-Got a Swiffer Mop With The Gripping Corners?
+Need Swiffer Pads Compatible With The Gripping Corners?

-Then here’s an even quicker version of how to make a reusable swiffer mop cover.
+Then here’s an even quicker version of how to make a reusable swiffer wet pads.
 Just cut out a piece of towelling about twice the size of the mop head, and overlock the edges of this towelling.
 (You do need to overlock, or the edges just shed bits everywhere!)

 These make excellent all purpose cleaning cloths, but they do grip into the plastic grippers of the swiffer or flash power mop.